Neil Sheehan: Career

 Following his discharge, Sheehan spent two years covering the war in Vietnam as UPI's Saigon bureau chief.
 In 1963, during the Buddhist crisis, Sheehan and David Halberstam debunked the claim by the Ngô Đình Diệm regime that the Army of the Republic of Vietnam regular forces had perpetrated the Xá Lợi Pagoda raids, which U.S. authorities initially accepted.
 They showed instead that the raiders were Special Forces loyal to Diệm's brother, Nhu out to frame the army generals.
 In 1964, he joined The New York Times and worked the city desk for a while before returning to the Far East, first to Indonesia and then to spend another year in Vietnam.
 Sheehan was one of numerous U.S. and international journalists who received valuable information from Pham Xuan An, a 20-year veteran correspondent for Time Magazine and Reuters, later revealed to also be a spy for the National Liberation Front for South Vietnam.

 In the fall of 1966, he became the Pentagon correspondent.
 Two years later, he began reporting on the White House.
 He was a correspondent on political, diplomatic, and military affairs.
-He obtained the Pentagon Papers for the Times in 1971.
+After being notified of their existence by Marcus Raskin and Ralph Stavins at the Institute for Policy Studies, Sheehan copied the Pentagon Papers for the Times on March 2, 1971, against leaker and Vietnam-era acquaintance Daniel Ellsberg's wishes.
+He made the copies with the help of his wife Susan in numerous copy shops in Boston, then they flew with the copies to a hotel room at The Jefferson in Washington for reading, before mailing them to his editor James L. Greenfield's apartment, then he worked with Greenfield and a large team of editors, writers and lawyers on organizing the copies for publication in the New York Hilton Midtown, as he would later reveal in 2015.
 The U.S. government tried to halt publication and the case, New York Times Co. v.
 United States (403 U.S. 713), saw the U.S. Supreme Court reject the government's position and establish a landmark First Amendment decision.
 The exposé would earn The New York Times the Pulitzer Prize for Public Service.

 In 1970, Sheehan reviewed Conversations With Americans by Mark Lane in the New York Times Book Review.
 He called the work a collection of Vietnam War crime stories with some obvious flaws which the author had not verified.
 Sheehan called for more thorough and scholarly work to be done on the war crimes being committed in Vietnam.